Privacy

 • Use of Facebook and Instagram for page insights when you visit our company pages on Facebook and Instagram to analyse the types of actions taken on our page

-If you consent to the processing of personal data for a specific purpose (e.g. receipt of a newsletter, use of Google Analytics, Google Ads, inclusion of an applicant in our talent pool) in accordance with existing legislation, we will process this data based on this consent.
-You can revoke this consent at any time without affecting the lawfulness of any processing carried out with consent prior to its withdrawal.
+If you give us your consent to the processing of personal data for a specific purpose in accordance with the existing requirements (e.g. Receipt of a newsletter, use of Google Analytics, Google Ads, Microsoft Advertising to record user behavior, inclusion of the applicant in our talent pool, and use of Albacross to analyze your surfing behavior, Meta Lead Ads for direct advertising measures, Meta Pixel to record the effectiveness of Facebook ads, use of Hotjar to analyze your user behavior, use of LinkedIn Insight Tag to create reports on the website target group and ad performance), we will process this data within the scope of the consent.
+You can withdraw your consent at any time without affecting the lawfulness of processing based on consent before its withdrawal.

 We will process your personal data insofar as we are subject to a statutory obligation, for example: